JolaPsh/projects-java/README.md

 ###Before you run this program!:
 - check your database connection (MySQL): username, password, database url -> see application.properties
 - change your properties in persistence.xml file -> user, password, url
-- change the path to your sql script in CrudApplication.class.
+- change the path to your sql script in CrudApplication.class, password, username, url

 Default properties:
 - username: root